kohana/database/guide/database/query/prepared.md

-### Prepared Statements
+# Prepared Statements

 Using prepared statements allows you to write SQL queries manually while still escaping the query values automatically to prevent [SQL injection](http://wikipedia.org/wiki/SQL_Injection).
 Creating a query is simple:

     $query = DB::query(Database::SELECT, 'SELECT * FROM users WHERE username = :user');

-The [DB::query] factory method creates a new [Database_Query] class for us, to allow method chaining.
-The query contains a `:user` parameter, which we can assign to a value:
+The [DB::query] method is just a shortcut that creates a new [Database_Query] class for us, to allow method chaining.
+The query contains a `:user` parameter, which we will get to in a second.

+The first parameter is the type of query.
+This is done for compatibility reasons for drivers, and to determine the return type.

+The second parameter is the query itself.
+You should use parameters, rather than trying to concatenate your query and variables together.

+## Parameters

+Our example query earlier contains a `:user` parameter, which we can assign to a value using [Database_Query::param] like so:

     $query->param(':user', 'john');

 [!!]
-Parameter names can be any string, as they are replaced using [strtr](http://php.net/strtr).
+Parameter names can be any unique string, as they are replaced using [strtr](http://php.net/strtr).
 It is highly recommended to **not** use dollars signs as parameter names to prevent confusion.

-If you want to display the SQL that will be executed, simply cast the object to a string:

-    echo Kohana::debug((string) $query);
-    // Should display:
-    // SELECT * FROM users WHERE username = 'john'
+Colons are commonly used.

 You can also update the `:user` parameter by calling [Database_Query::param] again:

     $query->param(':user', $_GET['search']);

-[!!]
 If you want to set multiple parameters at once, you can use [Database_Query::parameters].

-Once you have assigned something to each of the parameters, you can execute the query:

-    $query->execute();
+	$query = DB::query(Database::SELECT, 'SELECT * FROM users WHERE username = :user AND status = :status');

+	$query->parameters(array(
+		'user' => 'john',
+		'status' => 'active',
+	))

 It is also possible to bind a parameter to a variable, using a [variable reference]((http://php.net/language.references.whatdo)).
 This can be extremely useful when running the same query many times: